infinityb/reliable-rw-rust/README.md

 completed or failed without leaving files on disk.

 ## Current State
-This project is definitely not ready for use.
-Neither `reliable-encap` or `reliable-write` are sufficiently implemented to provide the target guarantees.
+Might be ready to use for serialisation.  `reliable-write` is currently unimplemented.

-* `reliable-encap` serialises a correct bytestream in the absence of failures
+* `reliable-encap` serialises a correct bytestream, even under failure conditions
-* `reliable-write` does not
+* `reliable-write` is not implemented
 * No library yet

 ## License